Talisman.

 An object carried or kept for its supposed protective, attracting, or empowering influence, often charged with intention or ritual.

 In modern crystal practice almost any stone can be made into a personal talisman.
-A piece of clear quartz set on a window for a season, a small carnelian carried in a wallet during a job change, or a labradorite worn as a pendant during travel are all working talismans in the older sense.
-The stone matters less than the relationship the carrier has to it.
-A talisman is a quiet agreement with oneself made portable.
+A piece of clear quartz set on a window for a season, a small carnelian carried in a wallet during a job change, a labradorite worn as a pendant during travel, a citrine kept on a desk during a launch, or a smoky quartz tucked into a child's pencil case during exam term are all working talismans in the older sense.
+Common choices include clear quartz (the universal blank slate), citrine for prosperity and confidence, carnelian for courage, garnet for vitality, rose quartz for relationship work, tiger's eye for focus, and labradorite for travel and change.